d13co/d13.co/content/posts/excess-app-txn-rebate/index.md

 In this debate, there is considerable traction behind the notion that increasing the minimum transaction fee will negatively impact adoption: high volume applications may reduce their on-chain volume (or stop altogether) and certain use cases - micropayments or microinteractions - may no longer be viable on Algorand.

-Personally, I would avoid raising the minimum transaction fee for now, as I think it would be simultaneously too much (see above) and too little (would not make enough of a positive impact on sustainability vs its anticipated costs.)
+Personally, I would avoid raising the minimum transaction fee just yet, as I think it would be simultaneously too much (see above) and too little (would not make enough of a positive impact on sustainability vs its anticipated costs.)

-I think we have the time to experiment with innovative ways to bridge the sustainability gap, and this proposal could be a part of the solution.
+I think we have the time to experiment with innovative ways to bridge the sustainability gap, and this proposal could be a small part of the solution.
 It was originally proposed by [grzracz](https://x.com/grzracz), founder of Vestige.

 ## Proposal